Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 Wang et al. \cite{WangMTES} proposed a system consisting of Mobile edge nodes (MEN) and common sensors.
 The MEN are connected to a small number of sensors.
-In this paper a mobile edge trust evaluation scheme is proposed.
-The evaluation of the trustworthiness of sensor nodes is achieved using probabilistic graph model.
+In this paper, a mobile edge trust evaluation scheme is proposed.
+The evaluation of the trustworthiness of sensor nodes is achieved using a probabilistic graph model.
 The probabilistic graph model is used to represent the relationship between nodes.
-The interaction of node i to node j can be described as P and Q. P is a positive influence of node i to node j and Q is a negative.
-The information gathered for the formation of trust are the data collection and communication behavior.
-Also, a moving strategy method is proposed in order to decrease the travel distance MEN has to cover in order to evaluate every sensor.
-The experiments conducted using MATLAB and NS-3 and they were focused on the performance of the mechanism, the analysis of energy consumption and testing the proposed moving algorithm.
+The interaction of node $i$ with node $j$ can be described as $P$ and $Q$. $P$ is a positive influence of node $i$ on node $j$ and $Q$ is a negative one.
+The information gathered for the formation of trust is the result of data collection and communication behavior.
+Also, a moving strategy method is proposed to decrease the travel distance MEN has to cover to evaluate every sensor.
+The experiments were conducted using MATLAB and NS-3 and were focused on the performance of the mechanism, the analysis of energy consumption, and the testing of the proposed moving algorithm.
 The results were presented in diagrams.
+The paper does not specify the threat model, which is a drawback.
+A strength, on the other hand, is that the authors propose a moving strategy for energy savings in a high-mobility environment.

-Saied et al. \cite{SAIED} proposed a context aware and multi service trust management system.
+Saied et al. \cite{SAIED} proposed a context-aware and multi-service trust management system.
 Upon a request from a node asking for assistance, the trust manager starts the entity selection process to return a set of trustworthy assisting nodes to the requester.
-A set of recommenders send reports, the most important reports are those that lie to the same or more similar service and recent ones.
+A set of recommenders sends reports; the most important are those that lie to the same or more similar services and recent ones.
 A quality of recommendation score is assigned to each node reflecting its trustworthiness when rating other nodes.
-The context was used to filter out recommendations and to select the most relevant ones.
-The trust is calculated based on the following parameters: score given by the requester node to service provider evaluating the offered service, a weight that depends on time and similarity and quality of recommendations.
-Experiments were performed focused on the comparison of reactions against different kind of attacks like on off, bad mouthing and selective behavior attack.
+The context was used to filter out recommendations and select the most relevant ones.
+The trust is calculated based on the following parameters: The score is given by the requester node to the service provider evaluating the offered service, a weight that depends on time similarity, and quality of recommendations.
+Experiments were performed focused on the comparison of reactions against different kinds of attacks like on-off, bad-mouthing, and selective behavior attacks.
+The authors do not specify the threat model, which is a drawback.
+On the other hand, they involve the context in the trust-related procedure.
+A node can act differently in different contexts.